University of Zurich (UZH) Department of Economics Library Rämistrasse 71 CH-8006 Zurich

 Recommendations / Feedback

-Recommend new books, send us your feedback about the library services: the head librarian and his team will be happy to hear from you.
+Recommend new books, send us your feedback about the library services: the head of library and his team will be happy to hear from you.

 Any disputes arising from these rules fall under the jurisdiction of the courts in Zurich, Switzerland.

-These rules come into effect from the 1st of September 2018 and replace those from 1st September 2017.
+These rules come into effect from the 1st of January 2021 and replace those from 1st of September 2018.